mantajohn/Temp_Humidity_Sensor/README.md

 Mum likes making cards and so it's important that her crafting room remains low humidity.
 The DHT11, though a bit slow, is a perfect low cost sensor to use with this project.
 It  uses a DHT11 and an SSD1306 oled display as well as a few LEDs, resistors, wire, protoboard, switch and a small cardboard box.
+For a ful list of "stuff" that I used see the equipment list file.
+The